The Diabetes Diet and Living with Type 2 Diabetes

 What are healthy carbohydrates?

 Fiber qualifies as a healthy carb since it does not get digested and does not have a significant effect on blood sugar.
 This is why diabetics are advised to get enough fiber.
 It is beneficial and makes one feel fuller, longer.

-The important thing to remember is balancing our food, medication and exercise to manage type 2 diabetes.
+The important thing to remember is to balance our food, medication, and exercise to manage type 2 diabetes.
 The diabetes diet need not be depressing.
 I see it as a second chance to live healthy by making the necessary lifestyle changes so that I can avoid diabetes complications.

 To sum up:

 We can monitor our diet and control blood sugar and maintain a healthy weight by doing the following:

 - Eating small quantities every 3 hours instead of three heavy meals